 - outline of proposed investigation including potential alternatives and problems that may be confronted

 - A budget for the proposed study with documentation regarding other available funds (if any) supporting the proposed project

 - A letter of support from a faculty mentor

 - Two additional letters of recommendation from SMS members

 Application Review and Selection Process

-Applications are competitive and open to all relevant institutions and candidates in the geographic region of SMSNA and in the therapeutic are of Men’s Health.
-All applications will be evaluated by a peer review panel of expert physician-scientists and researchers - the SMSNA Fellowship and Residency Education Committee.
-All funding decisions must be approved by the Executive Committee of the SMSNA Foundation.
+Applications are competitive and open to all relevant institutions and candidates in the geographic region of SMSNA and in the therapeutic area of Men’s Health.
+All applications will be evaluated by a peer review panel of expert physician-scientists and researchers.
+All funding decisions will be approved by the Executive Committee of the SMSNA Foundation.